Peabody Trust: Thamesmead regeneration

-As well as providing thousands of new homes in the area, Peabody says it will provide firm foundations for Thamesmead's long term, sustainable rejuvenation by investing in existing homes, infrastructure and services to improve the quality of life for existing residents.
-Going beyond "bricks and mortar", Peabody says its work with partners will enhance employment, enterprise, cultural, social and leisure opportunities for people which is supported by socio-economic outputs locally.
+The new development provides thousands of new homes in the area, Peabody says it will provide firm foundations for Thamesmead's long term.
+However, the consultation has been controversial, as the ballot conducted in March 2020 asked the 'yes' or 'no' question: "Are you in favour of Peabody's proposal to include Lesnes Estate in their regeneration plans for South Thamesmead?".
+Whilst having 70% support with a 65% turnout, the word 'demolition' was not featured in the consultation, that is now the threat against many residents of the estate.

-Thamesmead and the surrounding area is a major growth and opportunity area for London.
-Crossrail opened at nearby Abbey Wood in 2022 and Peabody has said it will capitalise on this, ensuring the right amenities, infrastructure and transport connections are available for the long term sustainability of the area.
+Thamesmead and the surrounding area is facing significant change since Crossrail opened at nearby Abbey Wood in 2022.
+Peabody has said it will capitalise on this, ensuring "the right amenities, infrastructure and transport connections are available for the long term sustainability" of the area.

 Peabody Group

 In 2014, Gallions, Trust Thamesmead and Tilfen Land became part of the Peabody Group.
 The Peabody Group now comprises two housing associations, Peabody and Gallions, and a number of trading companies.

 In July 2017, Peabody merged with Family Mosaic housing association under the "Peabody" name.

-On 1 April 2022 Catalyst Housing became a subsidiary of Peabody Trust.
-The intention is to move to full integration by April 2023.
-Once complete, the new Peabody Group will be responsible for 104,000 homes and around 220,000 customers across London and the home counties.
+On 1 April 2022 Catalyst Housing became a subsidiary of Peabody Trust and was fully integrated in April 2023.
+The new Peabody Group is responsible for over 104,000 homes and around 220,000 customers across London and the home counties.

 Funding

 Housing associations borrow money to pay for new homes and improvements.
 In March 2011, Peabody raised £200 million on a corporate bond, at a rate among the best secured by a housing association borrowing in its own name.
 In 2013 it issued a public bond for £350 million.
+In 2020 it played a leading role in creating the Sustainability Reporting Standard for Social Housing.
+In 2022 it issued its first £350m Sustainable Bond and in 2023 published a report detailing the projects it spent the money on.

 Peabody funded the launch of RTM FM community radio station based in Thamesmead along with Thamesmead Arts and Culture Office (TACO), That SP Studios, and Sam Skinner.